leafi/love-api-to-ldt-luadoc/README.md

 This utility creates all the files needed for a LOVE2D api.zip and puts them in out/, provided you feed it the definitions from https://github.com/rm-code/love-api.

 **This project currently does not include type definitions in its output, only declarations.** It'll happen soon enough.
+**This project currently only outputs the first definition for a function.** Any overloading is ignored.

 ## Credits